 Does Coffee Creamer Go Bad?

-Yes, it can go bad.
+The answer is yes.
+Just like coffee has its shelf life, coffee creamers also can go bad.
 However, depend on the types and forms, the shelf life will be different.

 Dry and non-dairy creamer has the longest shelf life compare to dairy and liquid coffee cream.